 Example #3: Frank Kern

-Marketer Frank Kern also has a way with words, but he’s much more of a fan of video.
+Marketer Frank Kern has a way with words, but he’s much more of a fan of video.

-You want to know, did Kern earn that much money?
+You want to know, did Frank actually earn that much money?
 How?
-Can you do the same if you follow his template?
+And most importantly, can you do the same if you follow his template?

 It’s only once you watch all three videos can you put the full picture together.

-An open loop is like a type of path.
-With strong, engaging writing and storytelling, you’re leading your prospect to calling you for a consultation, opting in, buying your product, or some other similar goal.
+With solid, engaging writing and storytelling, you’re taking your prospect’s hand and leading them towards the destination—calling you for a consultation, opting in, buying your product, or some other similar goal.

 - Remember to space out the content in your emails.
 Don’t give everything away in the first message.
 An open loop should drive engagement and attention.
 That means slowly wrapping up your story over several emails.